TeaCI/drone-docs/content/usage/overview.md

   image: teaci/msys32
 ```

 The Tea CI project maintains several official docker images for our users.
-Currently we support two images teaci/cygwin32 and teaci/msys32.
+Currently we support two images: `teaci/cygwin32` and `teaci/msys32`.
 64 bit support is ongoing.

 # Shell

 Drone executes your build using a custom shell you specified.

-Example .drone.yml configuration uses the Tea CI official mingw32 image using mingw32 shell:
+Example .drone.yml configuration uses the Tea CI official msys32 image using mingw32 shell:

 ```yaml
 ---